TimLehner/runelite-save-replay-buffer-for-obs-plugin/README.md

 ### 6. Optional: Fine-Tune Replay Timing

 You can add a delay before saving the replay to include action happening after the moment a screenshot would be taken in Runelite.
+This can be useful to also capture live reactions to the event, and not having clips that end too abruptly.

 ![Image of Save after delay option highlighted](./docs/img/FineTuneDelay.png)